 Academic Year Acceptance

-Acceptance emails will be sent out on a first-come, first-serve basis dependent upon availability during the Winter and Summer Semesters.
+Acceptance emails will be sent out on a first-come, first-served basis dependent upon availability during the Winter and Summer Terms.

 You are required to complete your acceptance information by the following dates:

 |Summer Term 2020 Acceptance Deadline||April 15, 2020|